mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/README.md

   * Criteria: Staff members at Mattermost between 90 days and 6 months
 * [Formal Review Process](https://handbook.mattermost.com/operations/people/performance-reviews-50/formal-review-process)
   * Criteria: Staff members at Mattermost at least 6 months

+Note: Previously we did not complete performance reviews for field roles, and in 2020 we are engaging in the process for the whole company for the first time.
+Leveling and calibration of field roles is under development as of September 2020 in preparation for winter-time reviews.

+### Questions and Answers

+#### Are annual performance reviews also a time to review compensation?

+Yes.
+In the process of reviewing performance against target levels, changes in level and in compensation are also reviewed with the HR team and compensation committees by department.

 # R&D Mid-Year Performance Review 2020 - Timeline & Forms